Arshadali04/Data-annonymizatiom-in-Financial-system/README.md

 # datasource : bank financial details from kaggle
 # input data file : bank_details.csv
 # output data file: anonymized_bank_details.csv
-# applied generalization method for age.
-It replaces the original age with a number in the particular age group(eg: 15-19 age group generalized to 19)
+# using clustering method for anonymizing the age
-# created new_age column after generalization
+# clustering is later check by the k-anonymity criteria